 In the event the Case is converted to Chapter 7, the Chapter 7 Trustee may attempt to collect payments made by the Debtor in the ninety (90) days prior to the Petition Date (or may attempt to collect payments to insiders made within one (1) year of the Petition Date).
 However, there were no payments made by the Debtor in the (90) days prior the Petition Date and there were no significant payments by the Debtor to any insiders in the one year leading up to the Petition Date.
-The Debtor believes there would be no reason to convert the case to chapter 7 because there would be no revenue from a liquidation available to the unsecured creditors.
+The Debtor believes, therefore, and for the other reasons explained in Section VI supra, that there would be no significant chapter 5 recoveries and that a chapter 7 liquidation would result in a smaller distribution to National Finance and to the Internal Revenue Service.
+Thus, the Plan as proposed is in the best interest of the Debtor's creditors.